Magical Mystery Tour (film): Comic strip adaptation

 A comic strip adaptation of the film's plot was drawn by British caricaturist Bob Gibson and printed in the sleeve of the Magical Mystery Tour soundtrack album.

-Bus tour of Liverpool

-A tourist bus tour of Liverpool, marketed as the Magical Mystery Tour, has operated since 1983.
-The tour takes place on a replica of the Magical Mystery Tour bus and visits places around the city that are associated with the Beatles and their songs, such as their childhood homes, the Cavern Club, Strawberry Field and Penny Lane.
-The tour was originally operated by a Bedford VAL coach as in the film, but more modern vehicles are now used.

 Restoration

 The critical reception in 1967 had been so poor that no one had bothered to properly archive a negative, and later re-release versions had to be copied from poor-quality prints.
 By the end of the 1980s, MPI Media Group, through rights holder Apple Corps, had released the movie on video, and a DVD release followed many years later.
 It was also released in the VHS format.

 A digitally restored version of the film was broadcast in the UK on BBC Two and BBC HD on 6 October 2012, following an Arena documentary on its making.
 Both were shown in the United States as part of Great Performances on PBS ten weeks later on 14 December.

 On 22 August 2012, Apple Corps (via Apple Films) announced a re-release of the film on DVD and Blu-ray along with a limited theatrical release, remastered with 5.1 surround sound.
 The DVD/Blu-ray was released on 8 October worldwide, with the exception of North America (9 October).
 The new release included an audio commentary from McCartney and special features including interviews (from former Beatles and others involved with the project) and never-before-seen footage.
 Also released is a deluxe edition "collectors box" featuring the film on both DVD and Blu-ray, in addition to a 60-page book, and a reproduction of the original mono UK double 7" vinyl EP.

 The 2012 remastered Magical Mystery Tour DVD entered the Billboard Top Music Video chart at number 1 for the week ending 27 October 2012.